jeanlucdupont/excel-grc/README.md

 <br><br><br><br>

 The Excel sheet comes with a sample risk assessment.
-Once you read the sample risk assessment, you understand how it works.
+Once you read the sample risk assessment, you'll understand how it works.

 <br><br><br><br>
 All the inputs are done in the "assessment" tab.
 For each risk, provide: